noemibalazs/PayItForward/README.md

 Pay It Forward

-Application written in Java for have fun.
+The application is written in Java just for has fun.

 Todo: Design and build an application that displaying a list of payment methods.